uihilab/HydroVerse-VR-Conference-Hub/README.md

 ## Key Features

-* [cite_start]**Immersive 3D Environment:** A fully navigable conference hall built in **Unreal Engine 5** using Lumen and Nanite for high-fidelity rendering.
+* **Immersive 3D Environment:** A fully navigable conference hall built in **Unreal Engine 5** using Lumen and Nanite for high-fidelity rendering.
-* [cite_start]**Interactive Metahuman AI:** Users interact with AI-driven avatars that deliver voice-over summaries and answer questions in real-time using **OpenAI** and **NVIDIA ACE**.
+* **Interactive Metahuman AI:** Users interact with AI-driven avatars that deliver voice-over summaries and answer questions in real-time using **OpenAI** and **NVIDIA ACE**.
-* [cite_start]**Voice-Driven Q&A:** Supports natural language voice interaction, converting user speech to text and synthesizing AI responses with synchronized lip movements.
+* **Voice-Driven Q&A:** Supports natural language voice interaction, converting user speech to text and synthesizing AI responses with synchronized lip movements.
-* [cite_start]**Digital Twin Exploration:** Users can manipulate high-fidelity 3D models of research artifacts (e.g., sensors) to understand form-function relationships.
+* **Digital Twin Exploration:** Users can manipulate high-fidelity 3D models of research artifacts (e.g., sensors) to understand form-function relationships.
-* [cite_start]**Research Bridge Live:** Seamless integration of video conferencing allows users to transition from AI interaction to live video calls with researchers.
+* **Research Bridge Live:** Seamless integration of video conferencing allows users to transition from AI interaction to live video calls with researchers.
-* [cite_start]**Web-Based Discovery:** A decoupled web interface for efficient poster filtering, search, and content management.
+* **Web-Based Discovery:** A decoupled web interface for efficient poster filtering, search, and content management.

 ---

 ## System Architecture

-[cite_start]The architecture consists of four interconnected modules: the Virtual Environment (Unreal Engine), the OpenAI Generative AI Pipeline, the Metahuman AI Integration (ACE), and the Web-Based Poster Information System.
+The architecture consists of four interconnected modules: the Virtual Environment (Unreal Engine), the OpenAI Generative AI Pipeline, the Metahuman AI Integration (ACE), and the Web-Based Poster Information System.

 <p align="center">
   <img src="./docs/Figure2_Architecture.png" width="800" title="System Architecture">